mfrasca/ecto/guides/howtos/Navigating Relations.md

 Concretely, for example:

 People, with a name, and a way to contact them.
-Then if it's a taxonomist, their specialty, or university affiliation.
+Then if it's a taxonomist, you want fields to hold their specialty, or university affiliation.
 If it's the contact person for a commercial enterprise, the name and the description of the enterprise, if it's an employee, their role and maybe even database access rights.

-We would have that single central shared table, and several satellits with a foreign key to it, but respecting the constraint that only one element from each table ever uses any one element in the central shared table.
+We would have that single central shared table, and several satellites with a foreign key to it, but respecting the constraint that only one element from each table ever uses any one element in the central shared table.

 Back to our example, we would use contact people to plant sources, and taxonomists.